 - Under different welfare schemes only for women, this report states provisions made in the Twelfth Planning Commission Report.
 Such benefits extend but not limited to, Vocational training and assured employment for women, special rehabilitation services along with care provisions, provision for light work and special wage calculation under MNREGA scheme, Specific health focus for women etc. Question arises, do handicapped men not need care provisions or special wages?

 - 1% rebate for disabled women for all National Scheduled Caste Finance Development Corporation (NSFDC) schemes.

 - Special 2% rebate for disabled women for all schemes of National Handicapped Finance and Development Corporation (NHFDC).

 - 25% budgetary allocation earmarked for women with disability un ADIP scheme.

 - Several vocational rehabilitation centers only for women.

-Other than all these programs differently abled women also enjoy other benefits that any other woman enjoys.
-Divyang males however do not get all these.
+Other than all these programs handicapped women also enjoy other benefits that any other woman enjoys.
+Divyang males, however, do not get all these.
 If you read through the report, you will see even children do not get so many benefits that women get.

-So, you see it is not possible to acheive gender equality.
+So, you see it is not possible to achieve gender equality.
 Hope now you understand that the government policies are drafted randomly very often to keep the vote bank politics in mind and is farther from the actual need.
 It’s like banning crackers on Diwali night to control pollution when round the year everyone uses their personal cars and air-condition machines.
-To bring any effective change in the society seems to be the last priority of such measures.
-Mostly these seem to be for appeasement of international community.
-In this light, the need of any survey and continuing with the tradition ofthe census itself comes under question.
+To bring any effective change in society seems to be the last priority of such measures.
+Mostly these seem to be for appeasement of the international community.
+In this light, the need for any survey and continuing with the tradition of the census itself comes under question.
 Why waste money on the census when the data is of no use.
 Let’s stop it like many other traditions.
 What do you say?